 Some physicians may want to practice only critical care medicine or only emergency medicine after fellowship.
 Other physicians, however, prefer to split their time between two departments.
 Many hospitals have allowed EM-CCM physicians to split time between two departments, but there are also plenty of hospitals unaware of such a model.
 You may need to sell yourself and the model to potential employers, and show how this arrangement would benefit the hospital system.
 Be aware that once you pave the way, you are setting the example for future EM-CCM physicians in that health system.
 However, some hospital systems may not be ready and you might not get the deal you are looking for.
 The best thing to do is solicit help from others who have already paved the way and can give you first-hand advice.
 Focus on finding a place where you can grow as faculty, with the infrastructure to support your professional goals.
 Do not be afraid to cold-call programs, as job openings are not always openly advertised.
 Send your CV to employers and ask for time to chat.
 Make your goals clear — both to yourself and to your employer — from the onset.

 One promising development in EM-critical care is the emergency department (ED) ICU.
 An ED ICU is an ICU-like unit, with similar capabilities and staffing, that lies within the ED.
 These units would serve to provide maximal resuscitation to the critically ill patient within the first hours of their medical care.
-The idea is, that after a few hours of aggressive resuscitation, some patients may improve and would no longer require ICU level of care.
+The idea is that after a few hours of aggressive resuscitation, some patients may improve and would no longer require ICU level of care.
 The EM-CCM physician would be uniquely positioned to staff these units, with training focused on the identification, resuscitation, and management of the critically ill patient.
-While the concept of the ED ICU is appealing to many CCM-minded EPs, there remain many political, financial, and logistical questions that require answering until ED ICUs become a widely available career opportunity.
+While the concept of the ED ICU is appealing to many CCM-minded EPs, there remain many political, financial, and logistical questions that require answering before ED ICUs become a widely available career opportunity.

 Splitting time between departments

-You can decide that you want to practice both emergency medicine and critical care as an attending, and it is important decide what mix you would like.
+You can decide that you want to practice both emergency medicine and critical care as an attending, and it is important to decide what mix you would like.
 Some physicians are contracted for a 50-50 split between the two departments, some are contracted for 75-25, etc. Many physicians find working in both fields highly satisfying and helpful in preventing burnout.
 It is possible to have a dual career in both academia and in community hospitals.

 Be aware that the hours of a full-time EM physician are different from the hours of a full-time intensivist.
-Thus, try and avoid having one department “buy your time” from the other in terms of hours, because each department has separate ideas of what full-time means.
+Thus, try toavoid having one department “buy your time” from the other in terms of hours, because each department has separate ideas of what full-time means.
 The best way to do this is to figure out the expectations in terms of hours, salary, productivity, and clinical time for full-time physicians within each individual department, and then take percentages from that.